Tokyo Itineraries 3 Ways: Best of the Off-Beat

 Tips & Tricks

 • Location is super important.
-Below, I recommend a hotel near Koenji Station because it’s in a really artsy neighborhood, with a live music venue and performance arts theatre in easy walking distance.
+Below, I recommend a hotel near Koenji Station because it’s in a really artsy neighborhood, with a live music venue and performance art theatre in easy walking distance.
 Wherever you book, choose somewhere that’ll give your eyes a feast!

 • For street art, check out the Mural City Project.
 You’ll be able to find gorgeous murals painted by local artists all over the place near Koenji Station.